keleko34/KB/README.md

 3rd party library support (JQuery, D3, etc),
 Unit tests

+**Note: in the case of using the Konnekt Library ignore this warning a newer version of Konnekt is in the works and the new library will be included with it.

 # KB
 DOM Attr/Property Binding Library - A library for Prototype Binding and Events!